 Overview of Viva Connections

 Microsoft Viva Connections is your gateway to a modern employee experience and is designed to keep everyone engaged and informed.
 Viva Connections is a customizable app in Microsoft Teams that gives different audiences in your organization a personalized destination to discover other Viva apps your organization is licensed for, relevant news, conversations, and the tools they need to succeed.

 Viva Connections is:

 - An employee experience app in Microsoft Teams that allows organizations to create unique experiences for different audiences like information workers and frontline workers.

-- A gateway to other Viva apps and services with the ability to curate specific content and tools by providing easy access to resources, tools, relevant news, and popular destinations.
+- A gateway to other Viva apps and services with the ability to curate specific content and tools by providing easy access to resources, tools, relevant news, announcements, and popular destinations.

-- Built on existing capabilities in Microsoft 365 like SharePoint, Teams, Viva Engage (formerly called Yammer), and Stream.
+- Built on existing capabilities in Microsoft 365 like SharePoint, Teams, and Microsoft Entra (formerly Azure AD).

 - Learn more about Microsoft Viva and Viva licensing.